Infineon/mtb-example-mcuboot-basic/README.md

 1. Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

 2. Python is shipped as part of the ModusToolbox&trade; installation.
-Add the python installation path from ModusToolbox&trade; installation directory to the top of system path in environmental variables.
+Add the python installation path from the ModusToolbox&trade; installation directory to the top of the system path in environmental variables.

 ## Using the code example